santoshray02/paddy-disease-classification-cv/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Requirements

+- Python 3.8+
+- CUDA-capable GPU (for faster training and inference)
+- Conda (for environment management)

 ## Contact

 Santosh Kumar

 Project Link: [https://github.com/santoshray02/paddy-disease-classification-cv](https://github.com/santoshray02/paddy-disease-classification-cv)

+## Acknowledgements

+- [Paddy Doctor Dataset](https://ieee-dataport.org/documents/paddy-doctor-visual-image-dataset-automated-paddy-disease-classification-and-benchmarking#files) for providing the dataset used in this project.
+- [PyTorch](https://pytorch.org/) for the deep learning framework.
+- [YOLOv5](https://github.com/ultralytics/yolov5) for object detection implementation.

 ## Environment Setup